tsukuru-club/tsukuru-web/content/posts/moped-1.md

 ![alt text](/images/IMG_3413.JPG)

-Since I wanted to use a hub motor for this EV conversion, I had to take off the back wheel and replace it with a hub-motor laced one.
+Since I wanted to use a hub motor for this EV conversion, I had to take off the back wheel and replace it with one that was laced with a hub motor.
 The process was extremely simple.
 I just unscrewed everything that was in the way, and then the wheel was easily removed from the frame.

 ![alt text](/images/IMG_3401.JPG)